 Another key component of a point of sale system.
 This device, which may be small, reads the detail of cards put into it, and uses the information to either complete or invalidate the transaction.
 The card reader usually has a keypad where the customer can input his pin.
 This is a very important feature, since these days, a lot of people prefer to shop with cards rather than cash.
 The card reader may be provided by a client, sometimes a financial institution, and every transaction made transfers the money to a prearranged account.

-A receipt printer prints the details concerning the transaction, including products purchased, and amount.
-It also includes details such as date and time of purchase, serial number, and other details that make it easy to track that particular transaction, and also to lodge a complaint, if necessary.
+A receipt printer prints the details concerning the transaction, including the products purchased, and the amount.
+It also includes details such as the date and time of purchase, serial number, and other details that make it easy to track that particular transaction, and also to lodge a complaint, if necessary.

 For a point of sale system to function properly, it has to run on software.
 It is the software that keeps everything together, making it all function seamlessly, even across separate devices.
 The software also manages the financial transactions, keeping a record of sales, and how much money is coming in.
 There are several types of software used, with some installed on-site, that is within the establishment, while others are cloud-hosted.
 Each has those whom they favor, as it is normal to see small stores with on-site software, although it may be slightly expensive since you have to regularly maintain it, and pay someone to set it up from the onset.